berkinkinay/3d-Earth/README.md

 ### `MIT` ⚖️

 ## `Developer Side (Upcoming features)`💫
-This is for now...
-I am going to add new stuff about background and new functional user methodsa and features.
-There is gonna be better quality and names of the counrties.
+This is for now...  `I am going to add new stuff about background and new functional user methodsa and features.` There is gonna be better quality and names of the counrties.
- `Especially I'm focusing on new sections about my showcase recently.`

 ### `dev`
 Berkin Kınay 👤